abhaykaggarwal/blogpost/README.md

 # EBCE CO2 Emissions

-As millions of acres continue to burn and as Pacific sea levels continue to rise, the need for GHG reductions in California has become self-evident.
-In the Bay Area, East Bay Community Energy (EBCE) has played a vital role in helping Alameda County reduce its CO<sub>2</sub> emissions by providing cleaner energy at competitive rates, which allows customers to simultaneously save money and the environment.
+As millions of acres continue to burn and as Pacific sea levels continue to rise, the need for greenhouse gas (GHG) reductions in California has become self-evident.
+In the Bay Area, East Bay Community Energy (EBCE) has played a vital role in helping Alameda County reduce its CO<sub>2</sub> emissions by providing cleaner energy at competitive rates, which allows customers to simultaneously save money and reduce their impacy on the environment.

-This semester we worked closely with the EBCE Data Science team to compare different CO2 accounting methods, visualize CO<sub>2</sub> emission trends for 2019 and optimized the performance of batteries for the purposes of distributing power to meet demand, given forecasted marginal emissions and day-ahead locational marginal pricing (da_lmp).
+This semester we worked closely with the EBCE Data Science team to compare different CO<sub>2</sub> accounting methods, visualize CO<sub>2</sub> emission trends for 2019 and optimized the performance of batteries for the purposes of distributing power to meet demand, given forecasted marginal emissions and day-ahead locational marginal pricing (da_lmp).

 ## Accounting Methods